merbah3266/rish_installer/README.md

 ## Why
 Installing `rish` manually requires multiple steps:
-- Downloading the Shizuku APK.
+- Downloading the Shizuku APP.
 - Extracting `rish` and `rish_shizuku.dex` from the APK.
 - Placing them in the Termux home directory to run with `~/rish`.